richafnu/Viva/Viva/insights/advanced/analyst/change-management-queries.md

     When you’re finished, at the top right, select **Save and finish**.

-10. You’re brought back to the main query setup page.
+1. You're brought back to the main query setup page.
 To add and customize another attribute, under **Select and prepare organizational attributes for analysis**, select **Add attributes**, and follow the same steps outlined above for that attribute.

-    Or, to make changes to how you’ve customized your chosen attributes, select **View or edit** next to the attribute you want to further customize.
+    Or, to make changes to how you've customized your chosen attributes, select **View or edit** next to the attribute you want to further customize.
 Or, to remove the attribute entirely and choose a new one, select **Remove**.

     When you’re ready to run the query, at the screen’s top right, select **Run**.